Korherr Report: Post-war

-statement that I had mentioned that over a million Jews had died in the camps of the Generalgouvernement and the Warthegau through special treatment is also inaccurate.
+the statement that I had mentioned that over a million Jews had died in the camps of the Generalgouvernement and the Warthegau through special treatment is also inaccurate.
 I must protest against the word 'died' in this context.
 It was the very word 'Sonderbehandlung' ['special treatment'] that led me to call the RSHA by phone and ask what this word meant.
-I was given the answer that these were Jews who were settled in the Lublin district.
+I was given the answer that these were Jews who were settled [angesiedelt] in the Lublin district.